 Layering is the key to staying warm this winter.
-Scarves are perfect for layering because they are warm and ever-so-stylish.
+Scarves are perfect for layering because they are warm, stylish, and super versatile with so many looks!

 For inspiration, we referred to the book, “50 Ways to Wear a Scarf”, by Lauren Friedman.
 It is truly a must-have for scarf-wearers.
 Here are some of our favorite warm ways to wear scarves this winter…

 A scarf doesn’t always have to go around your neck.
 Get more use out of your favorite scarf by creating a flyaway vest!
 This look can be created with an oblong scarf.
 We used our Looks Collections Plaid Blanket Scarf that is available in multiple colors.

 - Step 1: Fold your scarf in half widthwise.

 - Step2: Tie the two sides of the top corner together.